cspace-deployment/illumination/README.md

 ## Install a local Solr5 server

-The Solr server used for the UCB BL deployments
+The Solr server used for the UCB BL deployments...

 ## Google Analytics and robots.txt

 Google Analytics is not yet enabled for this Blacklight site.

-By default, ```public/robots.txt``` is empty.
-For deployments where you want to block crawlers (e.g. development deployments) you may wish to change this.
+By default, ```public/robots.txt``` block all crawlers.
+For deployments where you want to admit crawlers (e.g. production deployments) you may wish to change this.
 See, e.g.:

 https://issues.collectionspace.org/browse/DJAN-98

-## Monitoring with god

-On EC2, the RoR services have monitored using ```god```.

-In this repo there is a file called ```howto-ec2.txt``` which shows how to configure an EC2 instance with the UCB demo portals and ```god```.

-Note that while this description pertains to a server serving all 5 UCB portals, it currently focuses on the PAHMA deployment.

-Please refer to this file for the basics on how to set things up.

 ## Running under Passenger or Rails development server